farrowlab/Neuron-Softsegmentation/README.md

 | level_flattening | choose > 1, you may get assertation error if too high, just decrease it |
 | iterations_flattening | flatten several times |

-Soft segments (opacity layers) will be saved as tiff files, you may want to use ImageJ to easily load and see the stacks.
-You can also see below the results of our fast peicewise image recovery method:
+Soft segments (opacity layers) will be saved as tiff files, you may want to use ImageJ to easily load and see the results.
+Below, example processing results of our fast peicewise image recovery:

 <div align="center">
   <img src="docs/github2.png" width="600"><br>